tmweigand/PMMoTo/docs/examples/connected_pathways.rst

 Step 2: Domain Setup
 --------------------
+To initialize PMMoTo, the following parameters must be specified for this example:

+- ``voxels``: the number of voxels in each dimension for the image representing the porous structure
+- ``boundary_types``: the boundary conditions applied during the simulation
+- ``rank``: the MPI rank of the current process
+- ``box``: the physical size of the simulation domain
-Initialize the domain and specify the inlet and outlet faces.
+- ``inlet`` and ``outlet``: the designated inflow and outflow faces
+- ``subdomains``: the number of subdomains in each dimension

 For this example, we will analyze a porous structure that is thin in the z-dimension to allow for easier visualization.

 .. code-block:: python

    import pmmoto
    voxels = (2000, 2000, 10)
+   boundary = pmmoto.BoundaryType.END
+   boundary_types = (
+        (boundary, boundary),
+        (boundary, boundary),
+        (boundary, boundary),
+   )
    box = ((0, 2000), (0, 2000), (0, 30))
    inlet = ((True, False), (False, False), (False, False)) outlet = ((False, True), (False, False), (False, False))